huangderek02/MarketStructure/items/report.md

 *[If you implement the surprise item, explain how your solution addresses the surprise task.
 What decisions do your team make in addressing the problem?]*

 The surprise item was a feature that notifies the user of whether a fraudulent seller or item has been identified.
 To get things started, we added a button in the activity for displaying the listing details, which takes the user to the seller's profile.
+Inside the seller's profile, the user can click on a button to flag the seller.
+This will update the seller's status and a message pops up saying that the administrators will look into the seller.

 **Other**